kovidgoyal/calibre/manual/diff.rst

 The line numbers of all changed text are show at the sides, making it easy to go to a particular change in the editor.
-When you open the comparison tool from withing the editor, you can also double click on a line in the right panel to go to that line in the editor automatically.
+When you open the comparison tool from within the editor, you can also double click on a line in the right panel to go to that line in the editor automatically.

 One useful technique when comparing books is to tell the comparison tool to